 Events around the world can be scary.
 If you’re feeling anxious about what’s going on around the world, you’re not alone.
 Your feelings are valid, and there are things you can do to take care of yourself.

 How To Talk To Your Teens about Coronavirus

 As someone supporting a young person, you might have difficulty communicating with them during this global health crisis.
-What do we say to our youth about this issue and how can we be supportive?
 We have some tips from one of Foundry BC's counsellors on how to be there for the young person in your life.